Please Enable JavaScript in your Browser to Visit this Site.

 a.
 "And who think love is to play" - wisely changed by Soft Cell to "And you..."
 Why they changed play to pray, we'll never know, as "play" makes a lot of sense, and "pray" doesn't.

 b.
 "I know you a hurt me so" doesn't work, but Ruth Swann made it even worse with her gibberish lyrics.
-The only positive she introduce was inserting the word "love" which was borrowed by Soft Cell and massively improved upon with their lyrics which actually make grammatical sense and are singable.
+The only positive she introduced was inserting the word "love" which was copied by Soft Cell and massively improved upon with their lyrics which actually make grammatical sense and are singable.
 Plus, Marc absolutely nailed the vocals.
 When he sings "Now I'm gonna pack my things and go!" he absolutely crushes the note on "things."
 According to legend, the vocal track used on the single was actually intended to be a run-through, not a recording.
 Producer Mike Thorne wisely had the tape running just in case, and the result was lightning in a bottle.
+A then-Guinness World Record chart run on the U.S. Billboard Hot 100 speaks for itself.

 Jones' and Swann's versions musically suffer from a brass-infected (horns?) uptempo beat that just doesn't work.
 Musically, IMHO, every single change Dave Ball (Soft Cell's songwriter) and producer Mike Thorne made to Tainted Love was for the better.
 It's as if they had the Midas Touch.
 Marc has stated in interviews that they were inspired more by Swann's version than by Jones' version, and I think they mean musically, not lyrically.
 Lyrically, Soft Cell used Jones' lyrics and Swann's retooled lyrics about 50/50, while inserting their own when needed to improve upon things.
 The only Soft Cell lyrical decision I might have changed would be not going with "And I've lost my light," though that's a quibble.